liprec/Demos/GlobalAzure/AzureDataLake/README.md

 5. After the creating is finished open the blade to continue with the next steps

 ### Basic U-SQL query (local)
 The first U-SQL query we are creating is a query to extract rows from all the stored files.
-Developing and testing of U-SQL queries is doen via Visual Studio, so we need to download a sample JSON file from the store and store it in the correct local path to emulate the ADLS version.
+Developing and testing of U-SQL queries is done via Visual Studio, so we need to download a sample JSON file from the store and store it in the correct local path to emulate the ADLS version.

 1. Navigate in the Azure Data Lake Store Data Explorer to a JSON file and click download
 2. Open Visual Studio (2017/2015 with the Azure Data Lake Tools installed) and create a new 'U-SQL Project'